SumoLogic/sumologic-documentation/docs/get-started/sign-up.md

 <sup>3</sup> Forwards your logs to an S3 bucket after being collected and analyzed in Sumo Logic.<br/>
 <sup>4</sup> Notifies you in real-time when errors occur on your systems.

  To unlock premium features and scale your Sumo Logic usage as your needs grow, upgrade to a paid plan.
-For more information, see [Sumo Logic Pricing](https://www.sumologic.com/pricing) and [Managing Your Subscription](/docs/manage/manage-subscription).
+For more information, see [Sumo Logic Pricing](https://www.sumologic.com/pricing) and [Manage Subscription](/docs/manage/manage-subscription).

 ### Upgrade to a Flex plan